 This stew, loosely based on Berber tagine, is perfect when you have guests over for lunch on Sunday, especially in the winter.
-You can prepare it the night before, leave it overnight to marinade, and pop it into the oven on Sunday morning, before going to church.
+You can prepare it the night before, leave it overnight to marinade, and pop it into the oven on Sunday morning.
 The result is a hearty stew that reminds of South African potjiekos, but has a distinct Moroccan flavour.

-- 1 kg stewing steak, roughly cut into 4 cm portions
+- 1 kg stewing steak, roughly cut into generous bite-sized portions

 - 2 onions, very roughly chopped

 - 5 large potatoes, peeled and cut into thick slices

 - 2 teaspoons (2 cloves) of garlic

 - 1 teaspoon (5 ml) cumin

 - 1 teaspoon (5 ml) coriander